-In addition to psychotherapy, I also provide in-person psychodiagnostic assessment services to child and adult clients.
-Presently, I offer testing services to assist with the rule-out of Attention-Deficit/Hyperactivity Disorder (ADHD), Autism, Specific Learning Disorders (Dyslexia, Dyscalculia, Dysgraphia), Intellectual Developmental Disorder, and Language Disorder.
+I also provide in-person psychodiagnostic assessment services to child and adult clients.
+Presently, I offer neurodiversity affirming testing services to assist with the rule-out of autism, attention-deficit/hyperactivity disorder (ADHD), specific learning disabilities (dyslexia, dyscalculia, and dysgraphia), and intellectual disability.
+I similarly offer personality testing.

 My Treatment Approach